Andrew-Smirnoff/Andrew-Test-Docs/index.md

 To use D2L you will need:

-- A computer able to run a browser such as Firefox, Opera, or Chrome (we have found that Firefox works better with D2L and Bongo than Chrome)
+- A computer able to run a browser such as Firefox, Opera, or Chrome (we have found that Firefox works better with D2L and Bongo than Chrome).
 - A mouse.
 - A keyboard.
 - A brain.

+---

 ### Purpose

 D2L (Desire2Learn) is a Canadian founded software company that provides learning tools to higher education establishments such as BCIT to enhance online learning.
-Founded in 1999 D2L bloomed into a online learning titan, making massive acquisitions and raising millionns of dollars.
-In 2017 D2L went through a massive revamp to make the platform mobile-friendly, this is the version that you see today.
+Founded in 1999 D2L bloomed into an online learning titan, making massive acquisitions and raising millions of dollars.
+In 2017, D2L went through a massive revamp to make the platform mobile-friendly, this is the version that you see today.
 [Learn More](https://en.wikipedia.org/wiki/D2L).

-BCIT uses D2L to provide students with consistent access to class content such as lecture content, assignments, examinations, and a virtual classroom.
+BCIT uses D2L to provide students with consistent access to class content such as lecture slides, assignments, examinations, and a virtual classroom.

 ---